Spiritdude/ChrootX/README.md

       sudo chrootx clone sys03 sys05
 ```

+##Limitations
+-no process isolation, root in chrooted enviroment affects host environment, chrooted sshd thinks it's running already etc.
+-don't run /sbin/init, as it won't able to distinct of chrooted system and host
+-hostname can't be set within the chrooted environment, it will change hostname of host

 ##JChroot

 ChrootX supports [jchroot](https://github.com/vincentbernat/jchroot), which isolates the processes further, and allows to set hostname with the chroot - check if your vserver permits to run it: